cdn77/debugr/README.md

 Debugr internally uses an `AsyncLocalStorage` from the [Async Hooks] NodeJS module which allows it to keep track of asynchronous execution without the need to explicitly pass around a logger object.
-The `logger.runTask()` method only generates a unique identifier, stores it in the internal `AsyncLocalStorage` instance and then runs the callback you provided, but inside that callback and any asynchronous calls made from within it the logger can now retrieve the identifier and use it to figure out where each message belongs.
+So you can just inject the `Logger` instance anywhere you need, and it will _magically_ know which task each log entry belongs to.
+Tasks can of course also be nested, which may help when debugging - you can filter the logs by task to only see entries relevant to the issue you're hunting for.

-### But how about code outside a forked job?
+### But how about logging outside a task?

-Outside a forked asynchronous execution context Debugr will still send logs to log handlers and it is on their own to manage it.
-Console.
-Elastic and Slack handlers will log, but html handler ignores those logs.
+Outside a task Debugr will still send logs to log handlers, and it's up to them to decide what to do.
+The Console, Elastic and Slack handlers will log those entries as usual;
-This means that you can use Debugr everywhere in your app and only worry about forking in a couple of places.
+the HTML handler will ignore them.
+This means that you can use Debugr everywhere in your app and only worry about encapsulating tasks with callbacks in a couple of places.

-### Html log handler behaviour inside forked job
+### HTML Log Handler behaviour inside tasks

-The way this tool is designed, **nothing** is logged at the time you call `logger.log()` or any of the shortcuts; instead, when you call `logger.flush()`, Debugr will check if at least one of the entries in the logger instance exceeded a (configurable) threshold.
-If there is at least one such entry, the logger will be flushed into a uniquely-named file in the log directory.
+The HTML handler is special in that it doesn't log immediately, but instead keeps all entries in an internal queue.
+When a task ends, the HTML handler will check if the task's queue contains at least one entry which matches or exceeds the configured threshold.
+If no such entry is found, the entire queue is silently discarded; if at least one matching entry exists, the whole queue is formatted into a timestamped HTML dump file in the configured log directory.

-Of course, if you want a specific task logged *always*, you can do so: just call `logger.markForWriting()` sometime between creating it and calling `logger.flush()`.
-Conversely, if your code can determine that a particular task doesn't need to be logged no matter how much things went wrong you can call `logger.markAsIgnored()`.

-The format of the name of the files written in the log directory is `{timestamp}--{id}.html`.
-`{timestamp}` is `YYYY-MM-DD-HH-II-SS` in UTC; `{id}` here represents an identifier of the logger instance.
-By default, this identifier is generated from the log entry which caused the logger to be marked for writing; in some scenarios you may want to set it yourself, which you can do by means of `logger.setId()`.

-Last but not least, if you should neglect to call `logger.flush()` at the end of your task, Debugr will eventually realise something is amiss and flush the logger automatically, provided the Node.js process didn't yet exit.
-This is called garbage collection and is, of course, configurable.

-Outside forked jobs all messages which exceed the threshold are logged to the console immediately; there is no need to call `logger.flush()`.
+The filename also contains a hash derived from the first entry which matched the configured threshold;
+this hash can often be used to find identical or similar errors.

+### What's with those static `.create()` factories?

+The idea here is that we want Debugr to be compatible with any dependency injection / inversion of control implementation that you like, while still being relatively easy to configure even without autowiring and other niceties that dependency injection usually brings.
+So when you're configuring Debugr manually, these factories should be easier to use than regular constructors, because they'll do some basic things for you.
+But the constructors are still very much there should you wish to go fancy.

+### Context

+There are two types of _context objects_ in Debugr: the global context object you pass as the first argument to `Debugr.create()` (or `new Debugr()`, as the case may be); and the task-specific context which gets created automatically when each task is started.
+The context objects are available to log handlers as part of each log entry; the log handlers can choose to use the data in those objects any way they want.
+Currently, the only handler which makes use of the context data is the Elastic handler, which includes both context objects in each entry it sends to Elastic.
+The intended use for this is to e.g. include the worker process ID, hostname and similar metadata valid for the entire lifetime of the process in the global context and basic request metadata / cron job name etc. in the task context, so that you have.. well.. _context_ when looking at log entries in Elastic.

 ### `Logger` API

-The `Logger` instance obtained from `debug.createLogger()` has the following methods:
+The `Logger` instance obtained from `debug.logger` has the following methods:

  - `log(level: number, data: Record<string, any> | Error): void`
    `log(level: number, message: string | [string, ...any], data?: Record<string, any>): void`
    `log(level: number, message: string | [string, ...any], error: Error, additionalData?: Record<string, any>): void`

    This method pushes an arbitrary entry onto the logger's queue.
 There are six default log levels: `LogLevel.TRACE`, `LogLevel.DEBUG`, `LogLevel.INFO`, `LogLevel.WARNING`, `LogLevel.ERROR` and `LogLevel.FATAL`.
 Later you'll learn how you can use your own arbitrary log levels.

-   The `message` string can contain `printf`-style placeholders like `%s`, `%.3f` etc.
-   These will be processed only if `message` is type `[string, ...any]`.
-Internally this uses [`printj`], so see its documentation to check what is possible.
+   The `message` can either be just a string, or a `[string, ...any]` tuple; the latter is processed as a `printf`-style format string using the rest of the tuple as parameters.
+Internally this is facilitated by [`printj`], so take a look at their documentation to see what's possible.

    The `data` argument can contain any arbitrary data you wish to include in your dump.

  - `trace(data: Record<string, any> | Error): void`
-   `trace(message: string, data?: Record<string, any> | Error): void`
+   `trace(message: string | [string, ...any], data?: Record<string, any> | Error): void`
    `trace(message: string | [string, ...any], error: Error, additionalData?: Record<string, any>): void`

    Shortcut for `logger.log(Logger.TRACE, ...)`.

  - `debug(data: Record<string, any> | Error): void`
-   `debug(message: string, data?: Record<string, any> | Error): void`
+   `debug(message: string | [string, ...any], data?: Record<string, any> | Error): void`
    `debug(message: string | [string, ...any], error: Error, additionalData?: Record<string, any>): void`

    Shortcut for `logger.log(Logger.DEBUG, ...)`.

  - `info(data: Record<string, any> | Error): void`
-   `info(message: string, data?: Record<string, any> | Error): void`
+   `info(message: string | [string, ...any], data?: Record<string, any> | Error): void`
-   `info(message: string, error: Error, additionalData?: Record<string, any>): void`
+   `info(message: string | [string, ...any], error: Error, additionalData?: Record<string, any>): void`

    Shortcut for `logger.log(Logger.INFO, ...)`.

  - `warning(data: Record<string, any> | Error): void`
-   `warning(message: string, data?: Record<string, any> | Error): void`
+   `warning(message: string | [string, ...any], data?: Record<string, any> | Error): void`
-   `warning(message: string,, error: Error, additionalData?: Record<string, any>): void`
+   `warning(message: string | [string, ...any], error: Error, additionalData?: Record<string, any>): void`

    Shortcut for `logger.log(Logger.WARNING, ...)`.

  - `error(data: Record<string, any> | Error): void`
-   `error(message: string, data?: Record<string, any> | Error): void`
+   `error(message: string | [string, ...any], data?: Record<string, any> | Error): void`
-   `error(message: string, error: Error, additionalData?: Record<string, any>): void`
+   `error(message: string | [string, ...any], error: Error, additionalData?: Record<string, any>): void`

    Shortcut for `logger.log(Logger.ERROR, ...)`.

  - `fatal(data: Record<string, any> | Error): void`
-   `fatal(message: string, data?: Record<string, any> | Error): void`
+   `fatal(message: string | [string, ...any], data?: Record<string, any> | Error): void`
    `fatal(message: string | [string, ...any], error: Error, additionalData?: Record<string, any>): void`

    Shortcut for `logger.log(Logger.FATAL, ...)`.

  - `setContextProperty<T extends keyof TTaskContext>(key: T, value: NonNullable<TTaskContext>[T]): Logger<TTaskContext, TGlobalContext>`

-   Sets the property to log context which is added to every entry.

- - `flush(): void`

-   calls flush method of all logHandlers which has it implemented.
-For example it writes all data to disk with HtmlHandler
+   Sets a property on the current task context, if one exists.

 ## Development